Hackbridge Primary School

 Our School Commitment

-At Hackbridge Primary School we strive to have equality for all by ensuring that we provide equal opportunities for everyone to have the best possible chance to succeed in life, whatever our background or identity.
+We strive to have equality for all by ensuring that we provide equal opportunities for everyone to have the best possible chance to succeed in life, whatever our background or identity.

 We aim to create a school environment that nurtures diversity through being inclusive of everyone’s differences, where we all feel welcome, valued and supported to succeed whatever our background or identity.
 We celebrate our multi-cultural and multi-racial diversity.

-At our schools we are committed to working with our families and the wider local community to ensure that multi- cultural, multi faith and the ever-changing nature of the United Kingdom is understood and valued.
+At our schools, we are committed to working with our families and the wider local community to ensure that multi- cultural, multi faith and the ever-changing nature of the United Kingdom is understood and valued.
 We will teach all children about ‘fundamental British values’ in an age-appropriate way through a broad and balanced curriculum and also through the examples set by all members of staff.
 The British Values are: Democracy, The Rule of Law, Individual Liberty, Mutual Respect, Tolerance of those with different faiths and beliefs.

 Our Aim

-We will take positive action in the spirit of the Equality Act 2010 with regard to eliminating discrimination and harassment and to developing and promoting a culture of inclusion, support and awareness within the school.
+We will take positive action in the spirit of the Equality Act 2010 with regard to eliminating discrimination and harassment and to developing and promoting a culture of inclusion, support and awareness within the schools.

 Dealing with racist, homophobic, disablist and other discriminatory incidents